at our Open Days

-Dr Adrian Bradu is a Lecturer in Applied Optics in the School of Physics and Astronomy and a member of the Applied Optics Group, where he develops imaging techniques for applications in biosciences and medicine.
+Dr Adrian Bradu is a Senior Lecturer in Applied Optics in the School of Physics and Astronomy and a member of the Applied Optics Group, where he develops imaging techniques for applications in biosciences and medicine.
 In particular his research is focused on imaging techniques based on optical coherence tomography, elastography and photo-acoustics.

 After graduating in 1997 with an BSc in Physics, Adrian obtained a MSc in Optics, Optoelectronics and Microwaves at École Nationale Supérieure d'Électronique et de Radioélectricité de Grenoble (ENSERG), France, with a viva in 1998 on “Spectrophotometry of turbid media using optical fibre probes”.
 Here, he had the opportunity to work in the “Functional and Metabolic Neuroimaging” Center Inserm/UJF 594 (Grenoble University Hospital), as a MSc and then as a PhD student.
 He completed his PhD in the group of Prof. Jacques Derouard at Joseph Fourier University, Grenoble, France in 2004 with a thesis entitled, Optical methods to investigate biological tissues.
 Cerebral tissue spectroscopy using small optical fibre probes and optical coherence tomography imaging.